-Staff finds the accessibility ramp is inconsistent with the MacArthur Park Historic District Design Guidelines in material and screening.
-The proposal is consistent with the Design Guidelines and Secretary of Interior's Standards for Rehabilitation in location.
-Staff recommends a wood accessibility ramp in consideration of the structure's architectural style, historic use, and materials.
+Staff finds the proposed accessibility ramp is mostly consistent with the Design Guidelines, specifically Section 4.30, regarding material and screening.
+The ramp is located on a secondary façade, is visible from Rock Street, and is made of concrete rather than wood.
+Staff recommends a wood accessibility ramp in consideration of the structure's architectural style, historic use, and the ability to be more easily removed.
 Concrete accessibility ramps are more appropriate on commercial and institutional structures that are an extension of the sidewalk to a storefront or entrance.
-A simple black, modular, metal accessibility ramp might also be more appropriate than concrete since it can be removed if needed.